Michael D. Healy

-Major General Michael D. Healy (June 13, 1926 – April 14, 2018) was a general officer in the United States Army who spent 35 years serving in the military, completing tours in Korea and Vietnam.
+Michael Daniel Healy (June 13, 1926 – April 14, 2018) was a major general in the United States Army who spent 35 years serving in the military, completing tours in Korea and Vietnam.
 Healy began his career with parachute training in Japan, then attended a number of Army Colleges, including Ranger School.
 He entered the Korean War as a Company Commander with the Airborne Rangers, a newly formed unit of the Army.
-Most of his career was spent in Vietnam, where he served five and a half tours, leading the 5th Special Forces group for almost 20 months, and earning him his first Distinguished Service Medal.
+Most of his career was spent in Vietnam, where he served five and a half tours, leading the 5th Special Forces Group for almost 20 months, and earning him his first Distinguished Service Medal.